 WHY MUST IT DIE?

 Cocaine is what made everybody you love turn shit(ter).
 It made them bloated, paranoid and bankrupt; morally, financially and emotionally.
-It's what transformed Example from an embarrassing rapper from Fulham into a mascot for pointless excess.
-You’d think there’d be enough lessons learned from the mistakes of the past.
+You'd think there'd be enough lessons learned from the mistakes of the past.
 You'd think that all those Behind The Music specials and Carl Barat solo albums would put people off, but every generation of partygoers still fall for its horribly basic, Groucho Club idea of cool.

 Yes, drugs will always play an important part in cultural development, but right now, cocaine merely serves to stifle it.
 It's the pinstriped trilby of the drug world – an ugly remnant from the 90s that nobody but Camden market tourists and ageing YBAs think is cool.